tempoCollaboration/TimeEvolvingMPOdevGuideline/incubator-CONTRIBUTING.md

 contribution need to be changed, the maintainer might ask you if you'd be willing to perform these changes.
 In this case you can simply make further changes to your pull request branch and push them to your fork.
-This will automatically update your pull request, and therfore you need not create a one.
+This will automatically update your pull request, and therfore you need not create a new one.

 **-- The End --**